pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 It is therefore desirable for a service to allow its users to prove ownership of their email address by other means.

-# Protocol Overview
+# OOB Proof Overview

 In the below, the service that requires email validation is called the "verifier", and the user or client is called the "prover".

-There are a small number of variations on the basic protocol:
+There are a small number of variations on the basic proof format:

 * "challenge-response" (c) vs "pre-agreed" (p) indicate how challenges are obtained.
 * "direct" (d) vs "indirect" (i) indicate how proofs are submitted.

-The mode of the protocol consists of the direct sum of each of the variants, e.g. "challenge-response direct" or "pre-agreed indirect".
+The mode of the proof consists of the direct sum of each of the variants, e.g. "challenge-response direct" or "pre-agreed indirect".

 * The prover constructs a challenge:
     * In the challenge-response mode, the prover calls an API endpoint on the verifier to obtain a challenge.